 Genealogy of the Brown, Howell and Dunlop families of Glasgow and Greenock, in Scotland

-Great grandfather John Brown was a Victorian baker, born in Glasgow, Scotland about 1848.
+Great grandfather John Brown was a Victorian baker and it appears a minister of the Open Brethren, born in Glasgow, Scotland about 1846 (ref 1).

-He was the son of baker, Archibald Brown and Margaret McLay then of Argyle Street.
+He was the son of baker, Archibald Brown and Margaret McLay then of Argyle Street (ref 2).

-John, and his brothers, and their sons, ran bakery shops, in Greenock, Renfrewshire, and Ayr between about 1866 and 1901.
+John, and his brothers, and their children, ran bakery shops, in Greenock, Renfrewshire, and Ayr between about 1866 and 1905.

 The first family bakery business in Greenock was registered to Archibald's eldest son William Brown, but soon after ownership was passed to John.

-One family business 'Archibald Brown and Son' is thought to have continued in West Blackhall Street until about 1955.
+One family business 'Archibald Brown and Son' is thought to have continued in West Blackhall Street, Greenock until about 1955.

-The family think John was a lay preacher, but so far no documentary evidence of that has been found, apart from the photograph opposite.
+John's daughter, Janet, recalled John had been a 'preacher or some such', but until recently no documentary evidence of that had been found, apart from the photograph opposite.

 Here is a list of some of the members of John's family mainly compiled from census returns and the Scottish index of births, marriages and deaths.

 To this has been added information about the Howell family from a relative in Canada, the story of the family of John's son, hotel manager William Brown from his grand-daughter, information about John's elder brother another William Brown, and information about the children of Alfred Howell Brown from his wife's sister's family - thank you to Jackie, Heather, Catherine and Dawn.